SIDS and the Researchers

 Hearing Loss, the Inner Ear, and SIDS

 According to much of the research found at Children’s by Dr. Rubens and Dr. Susan Norton, there is a need for further investigation into the results of newborn hearing tests.
 The Women and Infants Hospital in Providence, Rhode Island began hearing tests for all newborns 13 years ago.
 With years of hearing test data, Rubens and Norton have been able to find more answers than ever before.
-Rhode Island studies are essentially frequency response tests, or hearing tests for infants formulated for babies who lack the abilities to respond to normal hearing tests.
+Rhode Island studies are essentially frequency response tests or hearing tests for infants formulated for babies who lack the abilities to respond to normal hearing tests.
 They are given several frequencies and are determined a score based on what they may hear.
 The results are astonishing.
 There were 31 recorded SIDS cases.
 All 31 of those infants were found to have deficiencies in the right ear, marked by low scores across sound frequencies compared to infants who were not afflicted with SIDS.

 How Damage to the Inner Ear May Cause SIDS

 A low score on a frequency response test may indicate the possible damage of inner ear hairs, which Dr. Rubens has hypothesized relay nervous messages to the brain regarding low CO2 levels in the blood.
-Usually the amount of carbon dioxide in the blood is monitored and corrected when dangerously low by adjusting the depth and rate of breathing.
+Usually, the amount of carbon dioxide in the blood is monitored and corrected when dangerously low by adjusting the depth and rate of breathing.

 However, it is hypothesized that babies who suffer from the syndrome are succumbing to incredibly dangerous levels of CO2 that are not rectified by deeper and faster breathing because of a lapse in communication somewhere in the nervous system.
 The results of nervous system malfunction are thought, by doctors like Rubens, to cause the suffocation of infants.
-Thus, when there is damage to inner ear hairs, the brain’s receptors do not pick up on the fact that the distribution oxygen has become insufficient.
+Thus, when there is damage to inner ear hairs, the brain’s receptors do not pick up on the fact that the distribution of oxygen has become insufficient.
 The nervous system doesn’t receive the message and the baby’s breathing is not adjusted, causing the baby to suffocate.

 Most often SIDS effects sleeping infants, where breathing is already slow and shallow creating a great risk for suffocation without the proper receptors in the inner ear.
 Still, SIDS has largely remained a mystery for doctors and parents alike, who have yet to make the syndrome manageable.
 However, research and data coming out of Rhode Island allows for amazing insight into the future of SIDS Research.